troperville

 Higgins: You see, the great secret, Eliza, is not a question of good manners or bad manners, or any particular sort of manners, but having the same manner for all human souls.
 The question is not whether I treat you rudely, but whether you've ever heard me treat anyone better.

 • Sergeant Hartman from Full Metal Jacket at least claims to be this.
-If you aren't a Marine, you are nothing.
-If you are a Marine, you are a god.
-He makes horrible comments to everybody but he does this to bait his recruits, not out of genuine bigotry.
-This might be something of a subversion though, since his berating of Joker for not "loving the virgin Mary", on the other hand, smacks of a Catholic bias that goes beyond hating everyone equally, and he expresses genuine contempt for communists (which might be well justified considering the time period) and "heathens".
-Oddly enough, he does respect Joker for having the balls to say it to his face, a few seconds after.
+If you are in training, you are nothing, "not even human fucking beings".
+If you are a Marine, you might as well be a god.
+He makes horrible comments to everybody but he does this to bait his recruits to learn, not out of genuine bigotry.
+This might be something of a subversion though, since his berating of Joker for not "loving the virgin Mary", on the other hand, smacks of a Catholic bias that goes beyond disregarding every recruit equally, and he expresses genuine contempt for communists (remember, Cold War) and "heathens".
+Oddly enough, he does respect Joker for having the balls to say it to his face and not back down in the face of a possible beating a few seconds after.note

 Gunnery Sgt.
 Hartman: There is no racial bigotry here!
 I do not look down on niggers, kikes, wops or greasers!
 Here you are ALL equally worthless!